FAQ NYC: The most New York you can put in your ear

 We aim to be the New Yorkest podcast in and about the city that everything seems to come back to—exploring how things actually work for the characters who make it here and the many more who don’t quite make it.

-We’ll be talking for half an hour each week with and about the smartest and most interesting people in the city, digging into what’s happening now, how we got here and where we’re going next.
+Each week, hosts Christina Greer and Harry Siegel talk with and about the smartest and most interesting people in the city, digging into what’s happening now, how we got here and where we’re going next.

 MEET THE FAQ NYC TEAM